adfinis/virtesk/doc/sftp-floppy-upload.md

 1. Put a floppy image on a file system accessible by your ovirt hosts.
-   This can be a local filesystem (then you need to pin your VM to this particular host), or also an NFS share accessible by your ovirt host.
+   This can be a local filesystem (then you need to pin your VM to this particular host), or also an NFS share accessible and mounted by your ovirt host.
    The floppy image needs to be accessible (read-write) by user qemu / group kvm, and SELinux needs to be disabled/permissive.
 2. Adjust the floppy custom property in the VM edit dialog.